 *TIP* Tomatoes are an ideal plant because they love the calcium from eggshells.
 Be sure your egg cracks before covering it with your plant.

-How to Celebrate Ostara and Spring Equinox Ideas
+How I Celebrate Spring Equinox and Ostara Ideas

 Pagan holidays are often portrayed as huge days of celebration, but they don’t need to be!
 A day dedicated to slow living and relaxation can be pretty fabulous!